 6) Who will be responsible for unloading and picking up my shipment at the destination port?

 While you may hire one international moving company to load and transport your goods to the nearest port to be shipped overseas, there will usually be an entirely different company waiting at your destination country to receive your shipment.
 This company is typically referred to as a Destination Agent in the overseas shipping industry, and you should ask your Origin Agent what company will be responsible for receiving and handling your shipment once it arrives at its destination.
-This way, you can do the necessary background research to make sure that they are a reputable and trustworthy company.
+This way, you can do the necessary background check on an international moving company to make sure that they are a reputable and trustworthy company.
 It is also a good idea to prepare any questions you may have for the Destination Agent regarding the import duties and customs regulations currently in place in the country you are moving to.

 7) Does your company offer any customs brokering services?